 - They removed a swordfight with the god of war.

 - The biggest outright removal was the main villain of the series, Kronos.
 Among other things they changed the character of Grover from a somewhat serious character who had moments of comic relief, to an outright jive-talkin' black kid.
 They removed the concept of mist, which explains why no one noticed greek gods actually existing.
 They didn't mention the prophecy that led to no children of the big three being born.
 All the characters were changed from ages 12 to ages 16, and the main overarching romantic plotline between Percy and Annabeth was resolved in the first film.
-And they killed Luke the other main villain of the series (even though it could be considered somewhat ambiguous, as he is last seen being launched into the water by the trident, so it is possible that he survived.

 - The second movie is stated to be more accurate to the literature than the first one.
 Although there's a still a lot of small changes though, but like the first film, the main premise and plot of the book are the same in the movie.